Minimum Resource Threshold Policy Under Partial Interference: Estimation

-Methodologically, Lemma \ref{lem-minimizer2} provides a direct approach to estimating $\LB^*$ by solving for the minimizer of the risk function $\risk$.
-In particular, the connection to risk minimization allows investigators to use a variety of methods under empirical risk minimization with the proposed loss function $\loss$.
-As a concrete example, consider a support vector machine (SVM) estimator of $\LB^*$ using a Gaussian kernel $\kernel(\tbx, \tbx') = \text{exp} \big( - \| \tbx - \tbx' \|_2^2 / \gamma_\NC^2 \big)$ with bandwidth $\gamma_\NC$.
+Methodologically, Lemma \ref{lem-minimizer2} provides a direct approach to estimate $\LB^*$ by minimizing the risk function $\risk(\LB)$ and this connection to risk minimization allows investigators to use a variety of methods in empirical risk minimization with the proposed loss function $\loss$.
+As a concrete example, consider a support vector machine (SVM) estimator of $\LB^*$ using a Gaussian kernel $\kernel(\tbx, \tbx') = \text{exp} \big\{ - \| \tbx - \tbx' \|_2^2 / \gamma_\NC^2 \big\}$ with bandwidth $\gamma_\NC$.
 Let $\RKHS_\kernel$ denote the corresponding reproducing kernel Hilbert space (RKHS).
 Of note, a Gaussian kernel implicitly implies that the domain has a unified dimension $d$ for all $i$; see Section \ref{sec:ObservationalStudy} for further discussions.
 If a Gaussian kernel is not appropriate, other kernel functions that are symmetric, continuous, and positive definite can be used.
-The representer theorem \citep{KW1970,SHS2001} states that the estimated rule can be written as $\widetilde{\LB} (\bx) = \sum_{j=1}^\NC \widehat{\eta}_j \kernel(\tbx, \tbx_j) + \widehat{b}$ where $\widehat{\eta}_j$ and $\widehat{b}$ solve
+The representer theorem \citep{KW1970,SHS2001} states that the estimated policy can be written as $\widetilde{\LB} (\bx) = \sum_{j=1}^\NC \widehat{\eta}_j \kernel(\tbx, \tbx_j) + \widehat{b}$ where $\widehat{\eta}_j$ and $\widehat{b}$ solve